Skip to main content

 Messaging Model

-Apache ActiveMQ Artemis messaging model is build on top of three main concepts: addresses, queues and routing types.
+Apache Artemis messaging model is built on top of three main concepts: addresses, queues and routing types.

 Address